sladygin/simpas/README.md

 ## Installation and configuration
 Copy _simpas.sh_, _setenv.sh_ and _logging.sh_ to a directory.

-Define the variables in _setenv.sh_, according to your environment and your
+Define the variables in _simpasrc_, according to your environment and your
 needs:

 * **SCH_TEMP** - temporary directory